Splitting (psychology): Depression

-Janet, Bleuler and Freud
+Dissociative identity disorder

+In dissociative identity disorder, a split refers to the creation of distinct personality alters.
+The development of alters in DID is related to extreme traumatization, in which an individual will "split" and create alter personalities as a response to adverse traumatic experiences.

+Though the word splitting is used in the context of both dissociative Identity disorder and borderline personality disorder and there is comorbidity between the two, the definition of splitting is not the same.

+History

 Splitting of consciousness ("normal self" vs. "secondary self") was first described by Pierre Janet in De l'automatisme psychologique (1889).
 His ideas were extended by Eugen Bleuler (who in 1908 coined the word schizophrenia from the Ancient Greek skhízō [σχίζω, "to split"] and phrḗn [φρήν, "mind"]) and Sigmund Freud to explain the splitting (Spaltung) of consciousness—not (with Janet) as the product of innate weakness, but as the result of inner conflict.
 With the development of the idea of repression, splitting moved to the background of Freud's thought for some years, being largely reserved for cases of double personality.
 However, his late work saw a renewed interest in how it was "possible for the ego to avoid a rupture... by effecting a cleavage or division of itself", a theme which was extended in his Outline of Psycho-Analysis (1940a [1938]) beyond fetishism to the neurotic in general.

 His daughter Anna Freud explored how, in healthy childhood development, a splitting of loving and aggressive instincts could be avoided.